Low-energy effective theory and anomalous Hall effect in monolayer $\mathrm{WTe}_2$: Low-energy models near the -point

 We note that previous works all arrived at similar forms of four-band Hamiltonians near Dirac points, see, for instance, Refs.~\cite{Fu_2014,Song_2019,Law_2020,garcia2020canted}.
 This is despite the fact that the assumed symmetry of the conduction and valence band states was different in those studies.
 For instance, in Refs.~\cite{Fu_2014,Law_2020,garcia2020canted}, the mirror symmetries of the conduction and valence bands were taken to be the same, while their parities are opposite.
 As a result, the leading spin-orbit coupling is linear in momentum component perpendicular to the mirror plane, and evaluates to a constant near a Dirac point.
 This leads to the same type of the spin-orbit coupling near a Dirac point as in Eq.~\eqref{H_Dirac}.
 In Ref.~\cite{Song_2019}, both the mirror symmetries, and parities of the conduction and valence band states at the $\Gamma$-point are assumed to be opposite.
 This leads to a spin-orbit coupling linear in the momentum component in the mirror plane, while the gap at the Dirac points on the axis perpendicular to the mirror plane is opened even without spin-orbit coupling.
 Even in the case of Ref.~\cite{Song_2019}, a unitary transformation can bring the four-band Hamiltonian studied there to a form used in Ref.~\cite{Fu_2014}.
 In view of this analysis of existing works, we would like to emphasize that despite the uniformity of four-band models near the Dirac point, they look quite different away from them.
-This fact can be important for studies of many-body physics, like exciton condensation~\cite{Wu2020exciton}, which is sensitive to the wave functions of the bands both near the Dirac points, and the $\Gamma$-point, or optical phenomena near the $\Gamma$-point.
+This fact can be important for studies of many-body physics, like exciton condensation~\cite{Jia_2022}, which is sensitive to the wave functions of the bands both near the Dirac points, and the $\Gamma$-point, or optical phenomena near the $\Gamma$-point.
 In such cases, it is probably best to use the eight-band model of Eqs.~\eqref{H_kp_4} and~\eqref{H_soc_4} of the present work.

 The predictions of the low-energy model near a Dirac point, Eq.~\eqref{H_Dirac}, for the spin susceptibility, spin splitting, and the anomalous Hall effect will be studied in the rest of this paper.
-The bulk spin transport for this model was studied in Ref.~\cite{garcia2020canted}.
+The bulk spin transport for this model, and its optical properties were studied in Refs.~\cite{garcia2020canted} and \cite{Maytorena_2021}, respectively.